LeWaCode/patchrom/README.md

 Build
 --------

-Assumed current directory is patchrom and you want to build the ROM for Xiaomi m1s
+Assumed current directory is patchrom and you want to build the ROM for oppo n1

     . build/envsetup.sh

-    cd m1s
+    cd oppoN1

     make fullota